Amazon Echo Dot Review

 What is the Amazon Echo Dot?

-Right now in the UK, the Amazon Echo is the closest we get to this without stepping into Terminator territory.
+Right now, the Amazon Echo is the closest we get to this without stepping into creepy Terminator territory.
 The only problem with the Echo is that it will prove a little too big and expensive for some.
-Enter the Amazon Echo Dot – a smaller and more affordable alternative.
+Enter the Amazon Echo Dot – a smaller and more affordable alternative that offers almost everything the larger Echo does, but for half the price.

 The Echo would make a fantastic addition to any home, but now that its key features are available in a smaller and more affordable format, Amazon has crossed the line into must-buy territory.
 Every home could be improved by the addition of an Echo Dot.